to6oasd/PayPal/README.md

 # PayPal
-Implemented External Payment Gateway of PayPal using ASP.NET MVC 4 and REST API.
-This current payment service is used widely in big e-commerce web projects.
+Implemented External Payment Gateway of PayPal using ASP.NET MVC 4 with REST API.
+This payment service is used by widely in big e-commerce web projects.